Previous dayFebruary 7, 2026Next day

 5.0 km---✓ ReviewedUSGS →

-February 7, 2026 brought a magnitude 2.0 earthquake 127 km ESE of McCarthy, Alaska, logged at 21:04 UTC.
+Seismographs logged a magnitude 2.0 earthquake 127 km ESE of McCarthy, Alaska with origin time 21:04 UTC on February 7, 2026.
 Coming 14 hours after a magnitude 2.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of 5.0 km, the event was shallow crustal.
+The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
 Coordinates: 61.170°, -140.613°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07